Read the guidelines below before submitting your application.

 - Budget: Provide a brief budget for your project which indicates how the research grant would be used.
 Paste your budget into the webform.

-- Letter of Sponsorship: The faculty member or GSI who is most familiar with your research project must email a brief written evaluation of your request, including an assessment of language competence if relevant.
-This letter should be emailed to: Emily Mackil, Associate Professor of History, email@example.com.
+- Letter of Sponsorship: The faculty member or GSI who is most familiar with your research project must submit a brief written evaluation of your request, including an assessment of language competence if relevant.
+Once you submit your application, your sponsor will receive an email notification with instructions on how to submit an evaluation.
 Applications will not be reviewed until a letter of sponsorhip is received by the department.

 Notification of Award